-The school is situated in Pine Valley, Mbabane, three kilometres from the centre of the city.
+The school is situated in Pine Valley, Mbabane, three kilometers from the center of the city.

 During the school week the children have computer lessons, class music, library periods, Practical arts, Physical Education and Siswati and French language.